 One of the big issues with spreadsheet work is that they were not easily shared or collaborated on.
 Users could not easily work on different parts of a model.
 Using Sharepoint helps a lot with the collaboration piece of the puzzle.
 The security and infrastructure there can be easily accessed.
 IT can insert themselves and manage the data integrity and security.

 In addition, Excel users were previously limited in the amount of data that could be accessed in a sheet.
 While these limits had been increased over the years, it was still very limited especially when looking at enterprise datasets.
 That annoying row limit has been vastly increased.
 Powerpivot adds the ability to have data “in-memory” which can significantly speed up work.
 No more waiting minutes to wait for a sheet to load.
 The add-in itself does take a little while to load.
+You can also more easily bring in database tables and connect them in the Excel application, rather than a SQL management console which business users may not be able to access.
+In addition, connectors to Teradata, Oracle, Sybase, DB/2 are included, so you can branch outside of the Microsoft stack.

 One of the new features is a new DAX (Data Analysis Expressions).
 It’s somewhat like the familiar function ability but has some bigger powers.
 You can apply formulas to whole rows and columns easier, making things more database like.